 Programs > On campus

-The Master of Liberal Arts in Gastronomy concentration in Communication offers a critical analysis of food and culture in print, film, photography, television, the visual arts, and digital media.
+The Master of Liberal Arts in Gastronomy focus area in Communication offers a critical analysis of food and culture in print, film, photography, television, the visual arts, and digital media.

-The Master of Liberal Arts in Gastronomy concentration in Food Policy combines the study of food history and culture with an activist’s dedication to changing the world, providing the social-scientific background to influence and direct public food policy.
+The Master of Liberal Arts in Gastronomy focus area in Food Policy combines the study of food history and culture with an activist’s dedication to changing the world, providing the social-scientific background to influence and direct public food policy.